GithHayden/django-mythware/README.md

 Bug: OPEN = Password reset.
 ERROR = ConnectionRefusedError at /accounts/password-reset/.
 Bug: OPEN = Stripe payment not processing.
 Fix - Will only process when deloyed?
 Bug: Travis - failing due to requirements libraries not required/out of date.
 Failed due to import env code required updating.
 Travis error - use pip freeze, rather than pip3 freeze.
-TemplateDoesNotExist at /accounts/login/ = remove brackets in commentary {% extends "base.html" %}.
+Bug: TemplateDoesNotExist at /accounts/login/ = remove brackets in commentary {% extends "base.html" %}.
-AttributeError at /issues/16/ | 'Post' object has no attribute 'views' = Removed post.views += 1 from issues views.py, obsolete code.
+Bug: AttributeError at /issues/16/ | 'Post' object has no attribute 'views' = Removed post.views += 1 from issues views.py, obsolete code.
+Bug: Cart, checkout total and button not aligned / not responsive - wrapped div container around section.
+Bug: Issues Tracker Not Responsive.
+Bug: Issues Details: Not Responsive.

 Features to Implement
 Add #Open #Closed.
-Stripe payment, update form to flow across two columns, rather than straight down.
-Remove image func from products or keep for future iterations?
 Add Blog.
 Add Sort to Issues Tracker.
 Add scroll or indexing to issues tracker.